apptainer/singularity-admindocs/security.rst

 A SIF file is an immutable container runtime image.
 It is a physical representation of the container environment itself.
 An important component of SIF that elicits security feature is the ability to cryptographically sign a container, creating a signature block within the SIF file which can guarantee immutability and provide accountability as to who signed it.
 Singularity follows the
 `OpenPGP <https://www.openpgp.org/>`_ standard to create and manage these keys.
-After building an image within Singularity, user can
+After building an image within Singularity, users can
 ``singularity sign`` the container and push it to the Library along with its public PGP key(Stored in :ref:`Keystore <keystore>`) which later can be verified (``singularity verify``) while pulling or downloading the image. :ref:`This feature <signNverify>` in particular protects collaboration within and between systems and teams.